Studying strategies to fight HIV in Brazil. Researching HIV care in Liberia. Investigating ways to increase cervical cancer screening in Nigeria.

 “You are learning how to be every type of nurse possible,” Hayes said of her experience in Salvador, where she shadowed physicians, nurses, infectious disease specialists, and other health professionals in two hospitals.

-Nursing student Allison Pugay shared her research on HIV care in Liberia, conducted in coordination with two University of Maryland School of Social Work students and led by UMSON Clinical Instructor Beth Barrows, RN, MS. It was the first UMB trip to Liberia, Pugay said.
+Nursing student Allison Pugay shared her research on HIV care in Liberia, conducted in coordination with two University of Maryland School of Social Work students and led by UMSON Clinical Instructor Beth Barrows, RN, MS. It was the first University of Maryland, Baltimore (UMB) trip to Liberia, Pugay said.

 “It was heartbreaking the information that we gathered,” Pugay said.
 For example, an HIV patient would have a wait time of up to six hours to be seen in a hospital.
 Homes that were visited by the team were littered with broken glass and debris and lacked clean water.